ys-zong/VL-ICL/index.md

 ![Dataset](static/image/dataset.png)

 Figure: Illustration of the different tasks in VL-ICL Bench.
-Image-to-text tasks are in the first three rows, while text-to-image tasks are in the bottom row.
+Image-to-text tasks are in the first three rows, while text-to-image tasks are in the bottom two rows.
 Image-to-text tasks in the third row do reasoning on interleaved image-text inputs.